 Melissa has also defended accounting firms in disputes regarding alleged failure to detect criminal and fraudulent activity in the state and federal courts of New Jersey and New York.

-Outside the courtroom, Melissa handles commercial workouts, negotiating forbearance agreements on behalf of lenders.
+Outside the court room, Melissa handles commercial workouts, negotiating forbearance agreements on behalf of lenders and troubled cross-border transactions.
 She frequently represents investors seeking to acquire defaulted loans from the due diligence stage to closing on the sale.
-She also helps lenders to liquidate their collateral through UCC sales, including sales of co-ops.
+Melissa also helps lenders to liquidate their collateral through UCC sales, including sales of co-ops.
+In connection with her participation in the firm’s cross-border practice, she represents clients concerning inbound and outbound transactions that require working with government agencies such as the U.S. Office of Foreign Asset Control and U.S. Customs and Border Protection.

 Whether she is inside or outside the courtroom, Melissa’s goal is to find a practical business solution for her clients.
 She utilizes litigation as a tool to further her client’s business objectives in a cost-effective manner.